When you consider the qualification badges on your Army uniform, which ones do you carry the most pride in?

 - Days Five through Eight: Slingload operations phase

-- Days Eight through 12: Rappelling phase
+- and, Days Eight through 12: Rappelling phase

 - Graduation Day: 12 mile foot march in under 3 hours